Bite Me The Show About Edibles

 |---|---|---|---|

-Most infusions share the same basic method: combine your fat-based medium with decarboxylated cannabis in a mason jar, heat in a water bath on low for 30–60 minutes, then strain and store.
+Most infusions share the same basic method: combine your carrier medium with decarboxylated cannabis in a mason jar, heat in a water bath on low for 30 to 60 minutes, then strain and store.
 The differences are in the medium, and that determines everything about how you'll use it.

-The most popular cannabis infusion.
+The most popular cannabis infusion for a reason.
 High fat content extracts and retains cannabinoids effectively.
-Blends with both sweet and savory recipes.
+Works in both sweet and savory recipes without much fuss.

 Best for: Baked goods, sauces, toast, general cooking

 Full cannabutter guide →Versatile and vegan-friendly.
 Coconut, olive, avocado, or MCT oil all work.
-Coconut is popular due to its high saturated fat content for better cannabinoid absorption.
+Coconut is popular because of its high saturated fat content, which means better cannabinoid absorption.

 Best for: Salad dressings, sauteing, baking, topicals

-Cannabis oil recipes →Made by mixing finely ground decarbed cannabis with regular flour.
-Evenly distributes cannabis throughout dry baked goods.
-Works best when combined with fat-based ingredients.
+How to make cannabis oil →Finely ground decarbed cannabis mixed into regular flour.
+Distributes cannabis evenly throughout dry baked goods.
+Works best when combined with fat-based ingredients in the recipe.

 Best for: Bread, pancakes, cookies, cakes

 Baking with canna-flour →A natural sweetener combined with cannabis extract.
-Dissolves easily in liquids and adds a mild herbal flavor.
-One of the most versatile infusions for beverages and desserts.
+Dissolves easily in liquids and adds a mild herbal note.
+One of the most versatile infusions you can make for beverages and desserts.

 Best for: Tea, coffee, drizzling over toast, waffles, ice cream

-Honey infusion recipe →Made by gently heating cannabis with whole milk or cream.
-Short shelf life, so refrigerate and use within days.
+How to make infused honey →Made by gently heating cannabis with whole milk or cream.
+Short shelf life, so refrigerate and use within a few days.
 The fat in full-fat dairy binds cannabinoids effectively.

 Best for: Hot chocolate, coffee, creamy soups, custards

-Cannabis drinks hub →Cannabis extract combined with coarse or fine salt.
-A precise finishing touch that provides seasoning without altering texture or moisture.
-Use sparingly given potency per pinch.
+Make infused milk →Cannabis extract combined with coarse or fine salt.
+A precise finishing touch that seasons without altering texture or moisture.
+Use sparingly given the potency per pinch.

 Best for: Roasted vegetables, grilled meats, cocktail rims, soups

 Cannabis salt recipes →Cannabis extract bound to sugar granules.
 Dissolves cleanly in hot or cold liquids.
-A discreet way to medicate without a strong cannabis flavor.
+A discreet way to medicate without a strong cannabis flavor in the final product.

 Best for: Coffee, tea, cocktails, confections, baked goods

-Cannabis sugar recipes →Decarbed cannabis soaked in high-proof spirits (vodka, rum, Everclear).
+Cannabis sugar recipes →Decarbed cannabis soaked in high-proof spirits like vodka, rum, or Everclear.
 Absorbs quickly, ideal for sublingual use.
-Potent; extracts both cannabinoids and terpenes.
+Potent, and it extracts both cannabinoids and terpenes.

 Best for: Sublingual dosing, cocktails, dessert sauces

-Cannabis cocktail recipes →You don't need fancy equipment to make great infusions.
-A mason jar and a pot of water will do it.
+Make cannabis tinctures →You don't need fancy equipment to make great infusions.
+A mason jar and a pot of water will get the job done.
 But dedicated machines offer precision and consistency that's hard to match manually, especially if you're making infusions regularly.

 | Method | Precision | Effort | Smell | Best For |